olir/Frankenstein/README.md

 ## Status
 Pre-release existing.
 Plattforms: Windows only (Developed/Tested on a Windows 10 64bit.)

-1. You can execute releases with Java Webstart
+1. You can execute releases with Java Webstart (see section below)
 2. You can also use maven to run it with "mvn clean package exec:exec"

 ## Issues: